edumanera/private-reddit-monitor-docs/README.md

 # reddit-comfyui-monitor
-Public overview of a personal read-only Reddit monitoring workflow for r/comfyui
+Public documentation for a private personal read-only workflow that monitors public posts from r/comfyui

 # Reddit ComfyUI Monitor